Trent University Archives

 McNall, Electa Ann [nee Henry]Port Hope[38]FSep.
 3, 1874Knocked down and run over by a team of horses D/o James & Catherine.
 First w/o Lafayette Washington McNall

 Carmichael, JamesPort Hopen/aMNov.
-26, 1874Through a ruptured bladder caused by direct personal violence
+26, 1874 Died of rupture of the bladder caused by direct personal violence

-Ward, George Charles [Jr.]Port Hope[29]MApr.
+Ward, George Charles Jr.Port Hope[29]MApr.
 26, 1875Found drowned in the harbourS/o George C. Ward

 Maybank, ThomasPort Hope[20]MJuly 24, 1875Drowned in the harbourS/o Matthew & Anne